Finance Law

 Incident Response & Breach Notification Support

-Legal support for handling cybersecurity incidents, covering mandatory breach reporting to CERT-In under the IT Act, SEBI disclosures for listed companies, and compliance with the DPDP Act’s data breach notification requirements.
+Legal support in handling cybersecurity incidents, covering mandatory breach reporting to CERT-In under the IT Act, SEBI disclosures for listed companies, and compliance with the DPDP Act’s data breach notification requirements.

 Understanding Finance Law: Blogs & Resources